Astroua/AstroCompute_Scripts/README.md

 casa --no-logger --log2term -c "import pip; pip.main(['install', 'git+https://github.com/PaulHancock/Aegean.git', '--user'])"
 ```

-## To make your own high time-ressolution lightcurves you will need:
+## To make your own high time-resolution lightcurves you will need:
 1. **casa_timing_script.py**: intended to be run within CASA.
 This is the script that does all the hard work.
-2. **param.txt**: All input parameters for *casa_timing_script.py* are set in this parameter file.
-A complete description of each parameter is provided in *param_description.txt*.
+2. **param.txt**: All input parameters are set in this parameter file.
+A complete description of each parameter is provided in `param_description.txt`.
-2. **utils.py**: module of tools used in *casa_timing_script.py*.
+2. **utils.py**: module of tools.
 3. (*optional*), **Aegean_ObjDet.py**: object detection algorithm.
-   * Integrated into *casa_timing_script.py*.
-   * Script can also be run on its own, with a fits image as input.
+   * Integrated into the timing script, but can also be run on its own, with a fits image as input.
 Output is a labelled image and region files (DS9 and CASA format) of detected sources.
 ## How to use the scripts:
 ```
 casa -c casa_timing_script.py [path_to_param_file] [path_dir] [path_to_repo]